jennifert/pokeemerald-expansion/README.md

 > **Status:** early development / testing build
 > **More features coming soon.**
 > For current implementation status, testing notes, and future planning, check the [GitHub issues](https://github.com/jennifert/pokeemerald-expansion/issues) and [milestones](https://github.com/jennifert/pokeemerald-expansion/milestones).
-> Pokémon Verdant is currently a personal hobby project and is not accepting outside contributions at this time.
-See `CONTRIBUTING.md` for details.

 ## About This Project